 You don't have to be planning a Cinco de Mayo celebration or Fiesta Party to enjoy these delicious strawberry cheese-filled chimis.
 They are perfect when you need a sweet treat in a pinch and are sure to be your family's new favorite. —Jas

 cream cheese, at room temperature

 1 1/2 cups

 sliced or chopped strawberries plus more for garnish

 8-inch (medium) soft flour tortillas

-In a medium bowl beat together the cream cheese, sour cream, 2 tablespoon sugar, vanilla extract and lemon zest, scraping down the sides of the bowl as needed.
+- In a medium bowl, beat together the cream cheese, sour cream, 2 tablespoons of sugar, vanilla extract, and lemon zest, scraping down the sides of the bowl as needed.
 Fold in the sliced strawberries.

-While chimichangas are still warm, roll them into cinnamon sugar mixture.
-Repeat the frying and rolling process with the remaining chimichangas.
+- Repeat the frying and coating process with the remaining chimichangas.
+Serve immediately.